- Vegetables: beets, carrots, parsnips, radishes (culinary), rutabagas, turnips

 1) No welding required.
 No advanced fabrication skills necessary.

-2) Build documentation.
+2) Video build documentation.
 Farmers will be able to "see" the construction process regardless of their location in the world.